clauswilke/sinab/README.md

 -   Download `rustup-init.exe` from here:
     <a href="https://win.rustup.rs/" class="uri">https://win.rustup.rs/</a>

--   Then run the following three commands:
+-   Then run the following three commands in the Windows command prompt (not powershell):

         rustup-init.exe -y --default-host x86_64-pc-windows-gnu --default-toolchain stable
         set PATH=%PATH%;\%USERPROFILE%\.cargo\bin
         rustup target add i686-pc-windows-gnu

-    (If the last line gives you trouble, try restarting your Command window.)
+    (If the last line gives you trouble, try restarting your command prompt window.)

 If you are using Rust regularly on Windows but normally build for the Visual Studio target (`x86_64-pc-windows-msvc`), then you may have to